Content on this page was generated by AI and has not been manually reviewed.

 Important note about Edge and VPN support

 – Edge is a Chromium-based browser, so you can use Chrome-compatible VPN extensions.
 You can also opt for a Windows VPN app that provides a system-wide connection.
 Both approaches work well. your choice depends on whether you want browser-specific protection or device-wide protection.
+F5 vpn big ip edge client setup and optimization tips for 2026

 How to enable a VPN in Edge using a browser extension step by step